playlyfe/playlyfe-ruby-sdk/README.md

     #the access token can be persisted between requests
 )
 ```
-In development the sdk caches the access token in memory so you dont need to provide the store and retrieve lambdas.
+In development the sdk caches the access token in memory so you don't need to provide the store and retrieve lambdas.
 But in production it is highly recommended to persist the token to a database.
 It is very simple and easy to do it with redis.
 You can see the test cases for more examples.
 ```ruby
     require 'redis'
     require 'playlyfe'